What is a Promissory Note?

 Some schools let students borrowing federal loans sign a single, master promissory note, enabling them to receive multiple other federal loans as long as they remain eligible under the terms of the master note.
 The note outlines the conditions and terms of repayment, which usually include the original loan amount, plus interest, and, if the loans are federal, the student must pay back the total amount to the U.S. Department of Education, which is specified in the master promissory note the student initially signed.

-We hope you enjoyed our overview of promissory notes.
 For more information on credit and business financing, CFI provides a number of additional free resources that you can check out: